whawty/auth/doc/SCHEMA.md

       fredl.user            ; password hash for user fredl

 The directory must not contain any other files.
 A valid whawty base directory contains at least one admin file which uses an supported hashing format.
+Furthermore a directory may contain only one hash file per user.
 If this conditions are not met the agent has to exit with an error.

 If a whawty agent doesn't support the hashing format of a file it has to act according to the following rules: